news-r/auritus/docs/home.md

 auritus is an open-source, freely available platform to collect, analyse and visualse news coverage.

+## What it does

+auritus lets you collect, store and visualise online news and blog content, _for free._

 ## Features

 - Free & open-source